determined-ai/determined/docs/reference/config/helm-config-reference.rst

       interface, the ``dtrainNetworkInterface`` option can be used to set it explicitly (e.g., ``eth11``).

-   -  ``ncclPortRange``: The range of ports that nccl is permitted to use during distributed training.
-A valid port range is in the format of ``MIN:MAX``.

-   -  ``glooPortRange``: The range of ports that gloo is permitted to use during distributed training.
-A valid port range is in the format of ``MIN:MAX``.

    -  ``forcePullImage``: Defines the default policy for forcibly pulling images from the docker registry and bypassing the docker cache.
 If a pull policy is specified in the :ref:`experiment config <exp-environment-image>` this default is overriden.
 Please note that as of November